 You will also get your own personal city guide.
 In a digital form, of course.
 With the CityHub smartphone app, you’ll access sightseeing tips, walking routes, and restaurant recommendations in real-time and from real locals.

 The hotel is located in an old warehouse right next to one of the hottest cultural spots in Amsterdam – De Hallen.
-This location is bit further away from the prime touristy spots but the owners assure that it offers a more authentic experience of the city by immersing you in a neighbourhood where locals live, work and party.
+This location is a bit further away from the prime touristy spots.
+Still, the owners assure that it offers a more authentic city experience by immersing you in a neighborhood where locals live, work, and party.

-With rows and rows of white, sleek capsules lit up in different colours the dorms look fittingly futuristic.
-The hubs are actually bigger and comfier than in a typical capsule hotel: each has a king size bed and some extra space for a shelf and a mirror, where you can fully stand up.
-By contrast, the common spaces are cosy and inviting with exposed brick and a bit of 70s flair.
+With rows and rows of white, sleek capsules lit up in different colors, the dorms look fittingly futuristic.
+The hubs are actually bigger and comfier than in a typical capsule hotel: each has a king-size bed and some extra space for a shelf and a mirror, where you can fully stand up.
+By contrast, the common spaces are cozy and inviting with exposed brick and a bit of 70s flair.